 Biggest drawbacks: Unlike some other airline cards, this no-frills card doesn’t earn bonus points in popular everyday categories like gas or grocery stores.
 Plus, the card’s anniversary bonus of 3,000 points is lower than the Southwest Rapid Rewards® Premier Credit Card’s bonus.

 Alternatives: The Delta SkyMiles® Gold American Express Card may be a better fit for budget travelers.
-It comes with a $0 intro annual fee (then $99 a year) and a chance to earn bonus miles faster thanks to practical bonus categories including not only travel, but also restaurants and U.S. supermarkets.
-It also has a number of convenient features like priority boarding and a chance to earn a $100 Delta flight credit.
+It comes with a $0 intro annual fee for the first year (then $150) and a chance to earn bonus miles faster thanks to practical bonus categories including restaurants and U.S. supermarkets.
+It also has a number of convenient features like priority boarding and a chance to earn a $200 Delta flight credit.
 Plus, Delta and its partner network are much more extensive than Southwest.

 Bottom line: The Rapid Rewards Plus card is a decent choice for occasional Southwest flyers looking for a cheap rewards travel card.
 But if you fly Southwest frequently and want to double your anniversary points while avoiding foreign transaction fees, consider upgrading to the Southwest Rapid Rewards® Premier Credit Card and its higher annual fee of $99.